Quintessenz – Leipziger Querflötenensemble

 Quintessenz Leipzig Flute Ensemble is a flute quintet from Leipzig, Germany.
 Its members are five musicians of Gewandhausorchester Leipzig, MDR Symphony Orchestra, and Staatskapelle Halle.
-The group plays music from every musical epoch and nearly every style.

 History

-Quintessenz Leipzig Flute Ensemble was founded in 1996.
-The British a cappella-band King’s Singers, and the Bamboozles, a flute quintet of five students of Trevor Wye, served as examples.
-The idea of an ensemble that consisted of musicians who played the same instruments in different voices excited the five flutists from Leipzig.
+Quintessenz Leipzig Flute Ensemble was founded in 1996 and was inspired by the works of British a cappella-band King’s Singers, the Bamboozles, and a flute quintet of five students of Trevor Wye.

-At first, Quintessenz met in private to play Jazz.
-As they all are trained as classical musicians and not as jazz flutists, they soon developed a characteristic sound.
-From the beginning, everything they played had their classical education as its basis.

-Without sheet music for flute quintets, Quintessenz began arranging their own musical pieces.
+Quintessenz began arranging their own musical pieces.
 They used music for quintets of different instruments and also adapted symphonic pieces, piano literature, and completely different music genres.
-Thus they began to compile their own programs.
+Thus, they began to compile their own programs.

 In 1999, Quintessenz recorded their first CD, followed by three more.
 In 2006, the ensemble was invited by Trevor Wye to the flute festival of the British Flute Society in Manchester.
 Since then, they have performed at various international festivals, inter alia in New York City in August 2009, hosted by the National Flute Association of the United States.

 A few years ago, Quintessenz started to focus on the support of young flutists.
 In cooperation with the regional music council (Landesmusikrat) and the Jeunesses Musicales Germany they hosted several workshops for flute chamber music.

 Programs

-Because of their particular music style, the Quintessenz programs also have a special character.
-There is always a main topic or theme that organizes the repertoire.
+Because of their particular music style, there is always a main topic or theme that organizes the repertoire.
 This theme can be related to both music or composers (Mozartimento), but also countries (America!) or literary themes (Tour de France).
 In addition to that, Quintessenz has several special programs that combine music and poetry (Hymn to fish, All those birds).
 For those, they are assisted by professional stage actors who recite poems to the respective topic.

 A special form of these programs is the "musical promenade".
 The audience is invited to walk through the landscape together with “Quintessenz”, playing music at different places.

-Additional programs are for example "A Midsummer Night's Dream" – the program for the Mendelssohn year 2009.
+Additional programs are, for example, "A Midsummer Night's Dream" – the program for the Mendelssohn year 2009.
 Parts of the music of the Midsummer Night's Dream are the frame, replenished with pieces about summer, night, and elves.

-Members

-Anna Garzuly

-Anna Garzuly was born in Szombathely, Hungary.
-She studied in Budapest, Munich, and New York City.
-Her teachers included Paul Meisen and Jeanne Baxtresser.
-Garzuly has been the Associate Principal Flute of the Gewandhausorchester in Leipzig since 1995.
-She has won numerous prizes at international competitions such as those in Scheveningen, Kobe, Budapest and Geneva.
-Anna Garzuly is much in demand as a soloist, teacher and as a competition judge.
-She is the principal flute of the Quintessenz ensemble.